Feature Selection in Nonlinear SVMs via Local Search and Submodular Optimization: Embedded feature selection for nonlinear SVMs

 Conversely, for any fixed vector $\bar\alpha \in \R^m$, problem~\eqref{prob:DFS-SVM} becomes the following nonlinear binary problem, that we name the $\beta$-subproblem:

 Our approaches leverage this decomposable structure by alternating optimization in the $\alpha$ and $\beta$ variables.
-When $\beta = \bar\beta$ is fixed, the convex problem in $\alpha$ can be efficiently solved using standard SVM solvers, such as those available in \texttt{scikit-learn}~\cite{scikit-learn}.
+When $\beta = \bar\beta$ is fixed, the convex problem in $\alpha$ can be efficiently solved, \gnote{for instance by the Sequential Minimal Optimization (SMO) algorithm}, as implemented in \texttt{scikit-learn}~\cite{scikit-learn}.
 In contrast, optimizing over $\beta$ leads to a non-convex binary problem, particularly difficult in the presence of nonlinear kernels.
 Moreover, a naive alternating approach iteratively solving the $\alpha$-subproblem and the $\beta$-subproblem does not guarantee convergence to the global optimum of~\eqref{prob:DFS-SVM} and often yields poor-quality heuristic solutions in practice.

 To address this, we propose: \begin{itemize} \item A local search framework for general kernels, which updates $\beta$ by exploring small neighborhoods while repeatedly solving the $\alpha$-subproblem.
 An improved variant samples from larger neighborhoods to escape local minima;